thorchh/FlavorFusion-AndroidCookbookApp/README.md

-# Android Cookbook App 🍳📚
+# FlavorFusion - The Android Cookbook App 🍳📚

 ## Introduction
 Welcome to the Android Cookbook App repository!
 This app is designed to be your go-to cooking companion, offering a vast collection of delicious recipes right at your fingertips.
 Whether you're a seasoned chef or a novice in the kitchen, the Android Cookbook App will inspire you to create mouthwatering dishes for any occasion.